HighDimensionalEconLab/transversality/README.md

  ```

 ## Sequential Neoclassical Growth Model
- The sequential neoclassical growth model: solving for a k(t).
-This k : R \to R can be evaluated between time-periods.
+ The sequential neoclassical growth model solves for capital path $$k(t)$$.

+ The capital path $$k : \mathbb{R} \rightarrow \mathbb{R}$$ can be evaluated at different time periods.

 ### Jupyter Notebook for Exploration

-You can load the Jupyter notebook  [growth_sequential.ipynb](demo_notebooks/growth_sequential_demo.ipynb) directly in VS Code or on the command line with `jupyter lab` run in the local directory.
-This notebook provides a simple example of training the asset pricing sequential model and provides utilities to examine the output without using the command line commands.
+You can load the Jupyter notebook  [growth_sequential.ipynb](demo_notebooks/growth_sequential_demo.ipynb) directly in VS Code or on the command line with `jupyter lab` or [Google Colab](https://colab.research.google.com/).
+This notebook provides a simple example of training the neoclassical sequential model and provides utilities to examine the output without using the command line commands.

+A note on `Google Colab`: This [link](https://bebi103a.github.io/lessons/02/git_with_colab.html) provides instructions on how to open the notebooks in Colab
 ### CLI Usage
 You can run with the baseline parameters using:
 ```bash